About the Journal

-Dialectica was founded in 1947 by Gaston Bachelard, Paul Bernays and Ferdinand Gonseth.
-Between 2004 and 2019, it has been published by Blackwell-Wiley and its contents are available through Wiley Online Library.
-As of 2020, the journal is published in full open access by the Swiss Philosophy Portal Philosophie.ch.
+Dialectica was founded in 1947 by Gaston Bachelard, Paul Bernays, and Ferdinand Gonseth.
+Between 2004 and 2019, it was published by Blackwell-Wiley and its contents are available through the Wiley Online Library.
+As of 2020, the journal is published in full Open Access by the Swiss Philosophy Portal, Philosophie.ch.

 Dialectica is published by the association Philosophie.ch and supported by the Swiss Academy of Humanities and Social Sciences.
 The following universities and university libraries have supported its OA transition:

 - Ghent University